mnink275/ObjectCollisions/README.md

 # Object Collisions

-- Simple simulation of object collisions with visualization using graphics.
+- Simple simulation of object collisions with visualization using SFML graphics.

 ## Running
 - Linux: